arisensdk/rc-parser/README.md

-# EOS Ricardian contract parser
+# ARISEN Ricardian contract parser

 This library strips out the `{{ param }}` tags and replaces it with data from the transaction itself.